-I'm Leyland Perree, author of a number of humourous rhyming picture books suitable for children from Foundation to Key Stage 2.
+I'm Leyland Perree, author of a number of humorous rhyming picture books suitable for children from Foundation to Key Stage 2.
 I live in Devon, England, and have been writing for children since 2009.

 My books have been distributed across the globe from Australia to Singapore, and published in several languages.